-With Intune, you can enhance conditional access in Azure Active Directory by adding mobile device compliance to the access controls.
-Once you’ve created an Intune compliance policy that defines the requirements for devices to be compliant, you can use a device’s compliance status to either allow or block access to your apps and services.
-You can do this by creating a conditional access policy that uses the setting Require device to be marked as compliant.
+With Intune, enhance Conditional Access in Azure Active Directory by adding mobile device compliance to the access controls.
+With Intune compliance policy that defines requirements for devices to be compliant, you can use a device's compliance status to either allow or block access to your apps and services.
+You can do this by creating a Conditional Access policy that uses the setting Require device to be marked as compliant.

-A conditional access policy specifies the app or services you want to protect, the conditions under which the apps or services can be accessed, and the users to whom the policy applies.
-Conditional access is an Azure AD premium feature that is configurable in Azure Active Directory, but you can also set up these same policies from within the Intune portal.
-The Conditional Access node accessed from Intune is the same node as accessed from Azure AD.
+A Conditional Access policy specifies the app or services you want to protect, the conditions under which the apps or services can be accessed, and the users the policy applies to.
+Although Conditional Access is an Azure AD premium feature, the Conditional Access node you access from Intune is the same node as accessed from Azure AD.

-In the Intune portal, select Conditional access > Policies > New policy.
+Select Devices > Conditional Access > Policies > New policy.

 Under Assignments, select Users and groups.

-On the Include tab, identify the users or groups to whom you want this conditional access policy to apply.
-Once you’ve chosen whom to include, you can use the Exclude tab if there are any users, roles, or groups you want to exclude from this policy.
+On the Include tab, identify the users or groups that this Conditional Access policy applies to.
+Once you've chosen groups or users to include, use the Exclude tab if there are any users, roles, or groups you want to exclude from this policy.

 All users: Select this option to apply the policy to all users and groups, including internal and guest users.